 You As A Story

 Lastly, working on your resume helps you craft your story.
 When working on your resume, you will be forced to think in detail about what you did – and achieved – in your various experiences.
 One of the points of feedback we most often receive from our editing clients is that we pushed them to rethink their experience in new ways.
-That helped them prepare for both networking encounters, and fit interviews.
+This helped them prepare for both networking encounters and fit interviews.